pfmonville/enigmaX/README.md

 The key is xored with the password (the password is repeated as long as necessary).
 The file is then xored with this new key, then a scrambler is used.
 it scrambles the ascii table using the PRNG or the keyFile given.
-256 scramble's tables are used in an unpredictible order.
+256 scramble's tables are used.

 ## Installation